 What process does Facing the Future use to develop new curriculum?

 Facing the Future employs a rigorous curriculum development process involving focus groups and personal interviews with educators to learn what would help them in their teaching.
-During development of a curriculum resource, regular feedback and review are solicited by educators from the focus area as well as Facing the Future’s Advisory Council and Program Committee, both of which include educators.
-All of Facing the Future’s resources are pilot-tested in a diverse set of classrooms including public and private schools, those in both low-income and more affluent communities, and mainstream, special needs and advanced classrooms as appropriate.
+All of Facing the Future’s resources are pilot-tested in diverse classroom settings serving students from a wide range of backgrounds and with a variety of learning needs.

 How can I learn more about Facing the Future and the resources that you offer?